HariSekhon/DevOps-Bash-tools/README.md

     - `aws_ec2_ebs_resize_and_wait.sh - resizes an EBS volume and waits for it to complete modifying and optionally optimizing with exponential backoff
     - `aws_ec2_ebs_volumes_unattached.sh` - list an unattached EBS volumes in a table format
   - `aws_ecr_*.sh` - AWS [ECR](https://aws.amazon.com/ecr/) docker image management scripts:
+    - `aws_ecr_docker_login.sh` - authenticates Docker to AWS ECR, inferring the ECR registry from the current AWS Account ID and Region
     - `aws_ecr_docker_build_push.sh` - builds a docker image and pushes it to ECR with not just the `latest` docker tag but also the current Git hashref and Git tags
     - `aws_ecr_list_repos.sh` - lists ECR repos, and their docker image mutability and whether image scanning is enabled
     - `aws_ecr_list_tags.sh` - lists all the tags for a given ECR docker image